 Note 13.
-Net Loss Per Share
+Net Income (Loss) Per Share

-The Company computes net loss per share using the two-class method required for multiple classes of common stock and participating securities.
+The Company computes net income (loss) per share using the two-class method required for multiple classes of common stock and participating securities.
 The rights, including the liquidation and dividend rights, of the Class A common stock and Class B common stock are substantially identical, other than voting rights.
-Accordingly, the Class A common stock and Class B common stock share equally in the Company's net losses.
-Before the IPO, the Company's outstanding securities also included convertible preferred stock.
-The holders of convertible preferred stock did not have a contractual obligation to share in the Company's losses, and as a result, net losses were not allocated to these securities.
+Accordingly, the Class A common stock and Class B common stock share equally in the Company's net income and losses.